NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/onboarding/02_cmake.md

 The astute student will notice that our `build` directory is now filled with random crap.
 This is, in fact, why we created the `build` directory.
-In the future, we're always going to want to run `cmake` in its own directory for this reason, so that the generated files don't polute our source code folder.
+In the future, we're always going to want to run `cmake` in its own directory for this reason, so that the generated files don't pollute our source code folder.

 But what are all these files?
 What purpose do they serve?
 Before we answer that question, let's try to build an actual program with `cmake`.
 First,